Strategic lawsuit against public participation: Serbia

+Sweden

+In 2020, the Swedish businessman Svante Kumlin domiciled in Monaco sued the on-line magazine Realtid, its editor-in-chief, Camilla Jonsson, and the reporters, Per Agerman and Annelie Östlund of defamation for publishing false information, and breaching a non-disclosure agreement in the United Kingdom.
+The legal action was strongly condemned by press freedom organizations.
+Most of the businessman's libel claims were thrown out.
+The case was eventually settled by the journal publishing an apology for three of its articles, which Reporters Without Borders (RSF) fears negatively impacts media freedom and urged the Swedish authorities to take new measures against SLAPP.
+In the same year, the European Parliament adopted Directive (EU) 2024/1069 on protecting persons who engage in public participation from unfounded or abusive legal proceedings (“strategic lawsuits against public participation”).
+Following this, the Swedish Department of Justice began consultations on how the directive should be implemented in Swedish law.

+Thailand

+On 6 March 2024, Chutima Sidasathian won a SLAPP suit against Thanonthorn Kaveekitrattana, after facing defamation charges for a 2022 post exposing misappropriation of funds from the Village Fund program.

 United Kingdom

 A 2021 libel action brought against the publisher HarperCollins and the author and journalist Catherine Belton over the latter's book Putin's People was described by former Conservative cabinet minister David Davis as a SLAPP.
 Despite winning the legal case brought by several Russian oligarchs, including Roman Abramovich, Belton was left facing legal costs of £1.5 million.
-UK Government justice minister James Cartlidge said, "the Ministry of Justice is monitoring SLAPP threats against journalists and announced that the UK will be a member of the Council of Europe’s inaugural working group on SLAPPs with an anti-SLAPP draft recommendation for member states due in December 2023.
+UK Government justice minister James Cartlidge said, "the Ministry of Justice is monitoring SLAPP threats against journalists and announced that the UK will be a member of the Council of Europe's inaugural working group on SLAPPs with an anti-SLAPP draft recommendation for member states due in December 2023.
 I will be giving SLAPPs in UK courts urgent consideration.
 I want to make it clear that the Government are committed to a robust defence of transparency and freedom of speech.
 We will not tolerate anything that risks tarnishing the integrity of our judicial and legal profession".

+In 2021, Yevgeni Prigozhin, the Russian warlord and oligarch, had his UK-based lawyers file a SLAPP lawsuit against Elliot Higgins, the founder of Bellingcat, for identifying Prigozhin as the commander of the Wagner Group.

 Ministers later said that they would reform the legal system to prevent "intimidation lawsuits"; amendments to this effect were proposed for an anti-corruption economic crime bill before Parliament in March 2022.

-In January 2023 The Times reported that "Chancellor Nadhim Zahawi ‘told solicitors to send Slapp letter’" to Dan Neidle over claims about Zahawi's tax affairs.
+In October 2023, royal assent was given to the Economic Crime and Corporate Transparency Act 2023.
+The final Act includes anti-SLAPP provisions covering economic crimes (e.g. corruption, embezzlement), but does not venture beyond those areas.

+In February 2024, the Conservative government under Rishi Sunak supported legislation to extend anti-SLAPP protections in all cases whatsoever, but this was not passed before the 4 July 2024 election ended Sunak's government.